o2r-project/o2r-project.github.io/README.md

 ## Useful stuff

+### Authoring posts & publishing drafts

+You can use [jekyll-compose](https://github.com/jekyll/jekyll-compose) to streamline some tasks.

 ### Images

 We use the kramdown parser engine and subsequently can use some [advanced syntax](http://kramdown.gettalong.org/syntax.html) (e.g. for named lists, [image resizing](http://kramdown.gettalong.org/syntax.html#images), quotes, and more).